-Available: Monday to Friday 8.30am-7pm, Saturday 9am-1pm, Sunday 10am-2pm.
+Available: Monday to Friday 8.30am-7pm, Saturday 9am-1pm.

-We are committed to giving customers access to our products.
+We are committed to giving customers different ways to access products.
 To contact us by Next Generation Text on any of the numbers listed in this Policy Book just prefix the number listed with 18001.